Murtaugh History, Family Crest & Coats of Arms

 - Daniel Edward "Danny" Murtaugh (1917-1976), American Major League Baseball second baseman, manager, front-office executive and coach

-- William J. Murtaugh, American Democrat politician, Candidate for New York State Assembly from Chemung County, 1935
+- William J. Murtaugh, American Democratic Party politician, Candidate for New York State Assembly from Chemung County, 1935

-- John F. Murtaugh, American Democrat politician, Member of New York State Senate 41st District, 1911-14
+- John F. Murtaugh, American Democratic Party politician, Member of New York State Senate 41st District, 1911-14

-- Brian Murtaugh, American Democrat politician, Delegate to Democratic National Convention from New York, 1972
+- Brian Murtaugh, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1972